The purpose of a product page is two-fold:

 If you’re composing your own description, the optimal length is a maximum 140 characters.
 Although not critical, longer descriptions may appear cut-off in results, and impair the ability of your audience to quickly gauge the page’s relevance.

-Incorporate keywords in your meta description.
+Incorporate keywords in your description.
 Consider branded keywords e.g. company name, product range, and model in addition to broader keywords such as those relating to its use-case.
 However, to avoid search engines flagging the page as spam, use each keyword sparingly.

-It is important to ensure the meta description is easily readable.
+It is important to ensure the description is easily readable.
 Overly complex or poorly constructed descriptions can deter potential visitors from clicking through to the page.